Mexican President Calderón Makes State Visit to Britain

 Filed under British Royals

-Tagged Elizabeth II of the United Kingdom, Mexico, President Calderón of Mexico, Prime Minister Brown of the United Kingdom, State Visit, The Duke of Edinburgh.
+Tagged Elizabeth II of the United Kingdom, Mexico, Parliament, President Calderón of Mexico, Prime Minister Brown of the United Kingdom, State Visit, The Duke of Edinburgh.